odoo/documentation/content/applications/inventory_and_mrp/inventory/management/inventory_adjustments/count_products.rst

 On each line there is:
 - *Scheduled Date*: it's the date at which a count should be made.
 - *User*: it's the person in charge of the count.
-- *Accounting Date*: this is the dat at which the adjustments will be accounted.
+- *Accounting Date*: this is the date at which the adjustments will be accounted.
 The column is hidden by default.

 .. image:: count_products/plan.png